sudhir9297/Note_app_react-django/README.md

 ### Functionality this App Includes are
 - Adding of the Notes
-- Realtime Editing of Notes
+- Realtime Editing of Notes (To do this just open same IP on different tab Side By Side and check out the Changes in realtime ).

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.